Understanding IVF success rates

-The above rates count all the following as failures.
+Unfortunately, the national reports count all the following as failures:

-- Patients using IVF for sex selection, but who had no embryos of their preferred sex.
+- Patients using IVF for sex selection, but who had no embryos of their preferred sex, so they did not return for embryo transfer.

-- Patients who had embryos frozen at one center, but shipped to another center for transfer are counted as failures at the first center even if live birth(s) resulted after embryo transfer at the other center.
+- Patients who had embryos frozen at one center but shipped them to another center for transfer are counted as failures at the first center, even if live birth(s) resulted after embryo transfer at the other center.

 What else should you consider when reviewing IVF success rates?

-Clinical methods, laboratory equipment, clinician experience and skill, and the patient population can all affect success rates.
+Clinical methods, laboratory equipment, and the patient population can all affect success rates.
 As a result, when comparing SART data for clinics, be sure that you are comparing “apples to apples.”
 For example, age is an important factor.
 As such, success rates for IVF (without donor eggs) in women under 35 are usually higher than those for women over 40.
+In addition, the physician’s experience and training can make a difference in success and safety.
+All three physicians at our Las Vegas fertility center are sub-specialty board-certified in Reproductive Endocrinology and Infertility (REI), and we are the only center in Nevada to have three board-certified (REI) physicians.

 There are several other important factors to keep in mind when comparing IVF success rates.

-- Single vs. multiple embryo transfer.
-The best centers have high implantation rates, giving them and their patients the confidence to achieve high pregnancy and birth rates with single embryo transfers.
+- Single vs. multiple embryo transfer: The best centers have high implantation rates, giving them and their patients the confidence to achieve high pregnancy and birth rates with single embryo transfers.
 Some clinics transfer multiple embryos to boost their success rates, but this practice increases the chance of having a risky twin or triplet pregnancy.
-For example, in 2017, The Fertility Center of Las Vegas transferred an average of 1.0 embryos in patients under 35 years of age, while the national average was 1.3 embryos per transfer.
+For example, in 2017, The Fertility Center of Las Vegas transferred an average of 1.0 embryos in patients under 35 years of age, while the national average was 1.3 embryos per transfer because some centers sacrificed safety in order to increase their birth rates per transfer by more often transferring multiple embryos.

-- Own eggs vs. donor eggs.
-Some centers have patients with diminished ovarian reserve move forward using IVF with donor eggs.
-These clinics may have artificially higher success rates because donor eggs tend to produce higher success rates.
+- Own eggs vs. donor eggs: Some centers require patients with diminished ovarian reserve to use donor eggs.
+These clinics will have artificially higher success rates because donor eggs tend to produce higher success rates.
+While the use of donor eggs can be an excellent choice for many, the Fertility Center of Las Vegas does not force this choice on patients with viable ovarian function, even if the ovarian reserve is diminished.

-Timing is also a factor.
-The latest SART data are “preliminary” because they do not include successful frozen embryo transfers in the following calendar year.
+- Preliminary and final SART reports: The latest SART data are always “preliminary” because they do not include successful frozen embryo transfers in the following calendar year.
 This system counts failures immediately and defers many successes for one year.
 The “final” SART reports take one year longer to produce, but are more reliable, especially for clinics like FCLV that only do frozen transfers.

-To learn more about our IVF success rates or to schedule a personal consultation with one of our Las Vegas infertility doctors, contact us.
+To learn more about IVF success rates at our Las Vegas fertility center or to schedule a personal consultation with one of our Las Vegas fertility experts, contact us.